 US Signal ‘State of Web and DDoS Attacks’ Survey

-During June 2019, US Signal conducted a 2019 State of Web and DDoS Attacks survey in partnership with CensusWide.
+GRAND RAPIDS, Mich., July 24, 2019 – US Signal, a leading data center services provider, today released its 2019 State of Web and DDoS Attacks survey.
 The study—which included data derived from more than 100 IT decision makers in U.S.-based companies with up to 750 employees—revealed that a staggering 83 percent of organizations have experienced a DDoS attack within the last two years, and more than half of them experienced multiple.